top of page

-What's the upper chest measurement, anyway?
+What is the upper chest measurement, anyway?

 The upper chest measurement is taken across the chest over the breasts, at a diagonal angle under the arms, and flat across the back.